Well Met: The Online Meeting

 Adjusting your own expectations is also a useful exercise.
 I think of online meetings as a block of time everyone has offered to spend attention on the topic at hand… not that they’ve agreed to listen, nor (if they aren’t listening) to speak.
 Maybe I’ve simply admitted defeat too early.

-How to Be Remote
+How to be remote

 When it makes sense

 If anyone on your team is remote, everyone on the team should act remotely.
 Sometimes we have 4 or 5 people of a 6-person team in the same room but on laptops for a Truss meeting.
-We do this because the moment meatspace is prioritized is the moment you’re not able to hear your remote crew.
+We do this because the moment meetspace is prioritized is the moment you’re not able to hear your remote crew.
 They matter.
 That’s why they’re your crew.
 Invest in noise-cancelling headphones and a reliable conferencing system.

 When you simply can’t all be online, have a person in the room dedicated to watching for signals from the online crew that they want to speak, can’t hear, have questions, etc.